Anti-homophobia rainbow campaign hit by controversy

-- An anti-homophobia campaign encouraging British soccer players to wear rainbow-colored laces this weekend has run into controversy before the boots are even tied up.
+- An anti-homophobia campaign encouraging British soccer players to wear rainbow-coloured laces this weekend has run into controversy before the boots are even tied up.

 Stonewall, a gay rights charity, joined forces with Irish bookmaker Paddy Power to send the laces to 5,000 footballers around the country.

-Premier League champions Manchester United are, according to the BBC, among clubs who have chosen not to wear them while anti-homophobia organization Football v Homophobia (FvH) criticized the initiative.
+Premier League champions Manchester United are, according to the BBC, among clubs who have chosen not to wear them while anti-homophobia organisation Football v Homophobia (FvH) criticised the initiative.

 "It is incongruous to run a campaign aiming to change football culture whilst using language which reinforces the very stereotypes and caricatures that, in the long term, ensure that homophobia persists," FvH said in a statement on Thursday.

-The organization said expressions like "Right Behind Gay Footballers" strengthened "stereotypes that ensure homophobia exists".
+The organisation said expressions like "Right Behind Gay Footballers" strengthened "stereotypes that ensure homophobia exists".

 Power said the lack of openly gay footballers in Britain did not reflect the reality.